theAvocadoCoder/100-days-of-code/log.md

 ### Day 16: September 3rd, Tuesday

 **Today's Progress**:
-1. I went over MongoDB, Nuxt and Nitro docs to get familiar with data modelling and setting up my server
+1. I went over MongoDB, Nuxt, and Nitro docs to get familiar with data modeling and setting up my server
 2. I defined data models for a user, a bingo card, a cell, and a bingo group
-3. I refactored my mongodb setup to use the official mongodb driver (rather than mongoose) and I also moved my configuration into a MongoIO class to make it cleaner.
+3. I refactored my Mongodb setup to use the official Mongodb driver (rather than Mongoose) and moved my configuration into a MongoIO class to make it cleaner.
 4. I defined the user API route and fetched the user's username to be displayed on the / route

 **Thoughts**: